 The district may ask an administrative law judge, or seek injunctive relief through a court having jurisdiction of the parties, to order a change in placement to an appropriate interim alternative educational setting for not more than 45 school days or seek injunctive relief through a court having jurisdiction of the parties when:

-Unless the parent and the district agree otherwise, if a parent requests a hearing to challenge either the manifestation determination or the interim alternative educational setting, the student must remain in the interim alternative educational setting pending the decision of the hearing officer or until the expiration of the 45 day period, whichever occurs first.
+Unless the parent/guardian and the district agree otherwise, if a parent/guardian requests a hearing to challenge either the manifestation determination or the interim alternative educational setting, the student must remain in the interim alternative educational setting pending the decision of the hearing officer or until the expiration of the 45-day period, whichever occurs first.

 The district is deemed to have knowledge if:

-- The parent expressed concern in writing (or orally if the parent does not know how to write or has a disability the prevents a written statement) to district supervisory or administrative personnel or a teacher that the student is in need of special education and related services;
+- The parent/guardian expressed concern in writing (or orally if the parent/guardian does not know how to write or has a disability the prevents a written statement) to district supervisory or administrative personnel or a teacher that the student is in need of Special Education and related services;

-- The parent requested that the student be evaluated for special education services; or
+- The parent/guardian requested that the student be evaluated for Special Education services; or

-If instituting disciplinary action that would exceed ten days and the principal believes that one or more of these events applies to the student, the principal will notify the special education department to determine the appropriate disciplinary procedures.
+If instituting disciplinary action that would exceed 10 days and the principal believes that one or more of these events applies to the student, the principal will notify the Special Education department to determine the appropriate disciplinary procedures.

 The district is not deemed to have knowledge if, as a result of receiving the information described above, the district either:

-- The parent of the student has not allowed an evaluation of the child or has refused services.
+- The parent/guardian of the student has not allowed an evaluation of the child or has refused services.

-If the district is not deemed to have knowledge that a student is a special education student, the student may be disciplined as a student without disabilities who engages in comparable behaviors.
+If the district is not deemed to have knowledge that a student is a Special Education student, the student may be disciplined as a student without disabilities who engages in comparable behaviors.
 The district will conduct an evaluation, which is requested during the time period such a student is subjected to disciplinary measures, in an expedited manner.
-Until the evaluation is completed, such a student will remain in the educational placement determined by the district, which can include suspension or expulsion without educational services.
+Until the evaluation is completed, such a student will remain in the educational placement determined by the district, which depending upon the behavior can include suspension or expulsion without educational services.

-All employees of the district funded in whole or part with state or federal excess special education funds will meet the standards established by the State Board of Education (SBE) and defined in WAC 392-172-A-02090.
+All employees of the district funded in whole or part with state or federal excess Special Education funds will meet the standards established by the Professional Educator Standards Board (PESB) and defined in WAC 392-172-A-02090.

 In the event a special education teacher does not have a certificate endorsed in special education (or early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement), a district may apply for a pre-endorsement waiver through the special education section of the OSPI.
 To qualify for the special education pre-endorsement waiver, the teacher must meet PESB criteria outlined in WAC 181-82-110.

-If the district must temporarily assign a classroom teacher without a special education endorsement (or early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement) to a special education position, the district Assistant Superintendent for Human Resources or designee will document in writing that:
+If the district must temporarily assign a classroom teacher without a special education endorsement (or early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement) to a special education position, the district assistant superintendent of human resources or designee will document in writing that:

-C. The reassignment of another teacher within the district would be unreasonably disruptive to the current assignments of other classroom teachers or would have an adverse effect on the educational program of the students assigned to the other teacher.
+- The reassignment of another teacher within the district would be unreasonably disruptive to the current assignments of other classroom teachers or would have an adverse effect on the educational program of the students assigned to the other teacher

 If one or more of these criteria can be documented and the district determines that a teacher has the competencies to be an effective special education teacher and the teacher has completed 240 clock hours (or the equivalent of 24 quarter or 16 semester credits) applicable to one or more Washington state special education teaching certificates (early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement), the district can assign the teacher to special education in compliance with the process for making out-of-endorsement assignments and reporting them to the state.